Registration Usage Billing

 What happens if your payment card expires during a billing cycle?

-Our system bills your payment card when the billing cycle month finishes, which normally works out to be on the 1st of the next month, and thus, a card that expires during the month of the billing cycle will not work.
-This is why a payment card needs to be updated before the month in which it expires or at the latest during the month in which it expires but before the account reaches 50 registrations that month, to prevent a registration block on the account.
+Our system bills your payment card when the billing cycle month finishes, which normally will be on the 1st of the next month.
+Therefore, a card that expires during the month of the billing cycle will not work.
+This is why a payment card needs to be updated before the month in which it expires or at the latest during the month in which it expires but before the account reaches 30 registrations that month to prevent a registration block on the account.

 To ensure uninterrupted registration service, a different valid payment card can be put on the account temporarily if you are having any trouble from your bank or organization getting a new valid version of the previous card that expired.